richardvenneman/appsignal-docs/source/tweaks-in-your-code/custom-instrumentation.html.md

 The `SQL_BODY_FORMAT` value will run your data through the SQL sanitizer and scrub any values in SQL queries.

+We recommend you use the `Appsignal.instrument_sql` helper for this instead.

 ```sql
 SELECT * FROM users WHERE email = 'hector@appsignal.com' AND password = 'iamabot'